Physical Address Extension: macOS

 Mac OS X Tiger through Mac OS X Snow Leopard support PAE and the NX bit on IA-32 processors; Snow Leopard was the last version to support IA-32 processors.
-On x86-64 processors, all versions of macOS use 4-level paging (IA-32e paging rather than PAE) to address memory above 4GB.
+On x86-64 processors, all versions of macOS use 4-level paging (IA-32e paging rather than PAE) to address memory above 4 GB.
 Mac Pro and Xserve systems can use up to 64 GB of RAM.

 Linux

 The Linux kernel includes full PAE-mode support starting with version 2.3.23, in 1999 enabling access of up to 64 GB of memory on 32-bit machines.
 A PAE-enabled Linux kernel requires that the CPU also support PAE.
 The Linux kernel supports PAE as a build option and major distributions provide a PAE kernel either as the default or as an option.

 The NX bit feature requires a kernel built with PAE support.

 Linux distributions now commonly use a PAE-enabled kernel as the default, a trend that began in 2009.
 As of 2012 many, including Ubuntu (and derivatives like Xubuntu and Linux Mint), Red Hat Enterprise Linux 6.0, and CentOS, have stopped distributing non-PAE kernels, thus making PAE-supporting hardware mandatory.
 Linux distributions that require PAE may refuse to boot on Pentium M family processors because they do not show the PAE support flag in their CPUID information (even though it is supported internally).
-However, this can be easily bypassed, at least in Ubuntu, with the forcepae option.
+However, this can be easily bypassed with the forcepae option.

 Distributions that still provide a non-PAE option, including Debian (and derivatives like LMDE 2 (Linux Mint Debian Edition)), Slackware, and LXLE, typically do so with "i386", "i486", or "retro" labels.
-The article Lightweight Linux distribution does list some others, allowing to install Linux onto old computers.
+The article Light-weight Linux distribution does list some others, allowing to install Linux onto old computers.